samzion/powerpulse-docs/Product-Constitution.md

 ---

-## 📖 Article 14 — Energy Is a System, Not a Single Asset
+## 📖 Article 14 — Energy Is a System

-PowerPulse understands energy as an **ecosystem**.
-A business does not simply own a generator — it operates a system:
+Energy is not a single asset.
+PowerPulse models:

 <div align="center">

-**⚡ Energy Sources ➕ 🔋 Assets ➕ 📈 Usage Patterns ➕ 💵 Costs ➕ 🔧 Maintenance ➕ 🏢 Business Operations**
+**⚡ Energy Sources ➕ 🔋 Assets ➕ 📈 Usage Patterns ➕ 💵 Costs ➕ 🔧 Maintenance ➕ 🌐 Consumer Operations**

 </div>

-> 🧩 The platform must model the **complete system**.
+> 🧩 The platform must understand the **complete energy system**.

 ---

 ## 📖 Article 15 — Long-Term Responsibility

-PowerPulse is being built with the ambition of becoming important infrastructure.
 Every decision must consider:

-- 📈 Future scale
+- 📈 Scale
+- 🔐 Security
 - 🔒 Data integrity
-- 🔐 Security
 - 🛠️ Maintainability
-- 🌍 National and continental relevance
+- 🌍 African relevance

 > 🎯 The goal is not simply to build software.
 The goal is to build a platform capable of supporting smarter energy decisions across Africa.